-The New England energy market was analyzed using an integrated production cost model that captures key features of the markets needed to reliably measure the impacts of the proposed ESI rules.
-This model incorporates both day-ahead (DA) and real-time (RT) energy markets, ancillary service (AS) markets for 10-and 30-minute operating reserve (TMR and TMOR, respectively), opportunity cost (OC) bidding options allowing market participants to account for energy limitations for certain fossil resources, and the proposed ESI DA ancillary services, including the Energy Imbalance Reserves (EIR).
+The New England energy market was analyzed using an integrated production cost model that captures key features of the markets needed to provide reasonable measures of the impacts of the proposed ESI rules.
+This model incorporates both day-ahead and real-time (RT) energy markets, real-time ancillary service markets for 10- and 30-minute operating reserve (TMR and TMOR, respectively), opportunity cost bidding options allowing market participants to account for limited energy, and the proposed ESI DA ancillary services.

-The production cost model simulates efficient market clearing consistent with a competitive wholesale energy market.
-The model maximizes social-welfare as reflected in demand bids and supply offers, while satisfying other physical system requirements, including supply-load balancing, and procurement of various ancillary services in day-ahead and in real-time.
+The production cost model simulates market clearing consistent with a competitive wholesale energy market.
+The model maximizes social welfare as reflected in demand bids and supply offers, while satisfying other physical system requirements, including supply-load balancing, and procurement of various ancillary services in day-ahead and in real-time.

-The model simulates market-clearing in each day sequentially, with the outcomes of real-time market clearing in each day affecting the supply offers in subsequent days, given limited fuel supplies and the constraints associated with fuel replenishment.
-Day-ahead and real-time market-clearing is coordinated, in the sense that the consequences of supply decisions in real-time affect day-ahead offers in a manner consistent with market participants' reasonable expectations about inventories when submitting day-ahead offers.
+The model simulates market-clearing across all 24 hours of each day.
+Each day's market is simulated sequentially, with the outcomes of real-time market clearing in each day affecting the supply offers in subsequent days, given limited fuel supplies and the constraints associated with fuel replenishment.
+Dayahead and real-time market-clearing is coordinated, in the sense that the consequences of supply decisions in real-time affect day-ahead offers in a manner consistent with market participants' reasonable expectations about inventories when submitting day-ahead offers.